-The Prescription Drug Benefits Section on Pages 57 to 61 is deleted in its entirety and replaced with the following:
+The Prescription Drug Benefits Section on Pages 58 to 62 is deleted in its entirety and replaced with the following language clarifying coverage effective as of January 1, 2021:

 Prescription Medication Benefit

 Your prescription medication benefit is administered by OptumRx.
 The list of medications that are covered by your Plan is known as a "formulary."
 The formulary includes specific generic, brand and specialty medications.
 Your Plan's formulary is mandatory generic, which means, in most instances, when a generic is available, if the pharmacy dispenses a brand-name medication for any reason, you will pay the difference between the brand-name medication and the generic plus the brand name copay.